 *Never rub or scrub your skin dry as you can cause damage such as couperose which are broken blood vessels in your skin.
 Couperose is very common around our nostrils from blowing and wiping our noses too hard, but you can also get it on your cheeks.
 This is not just something you can get from extreme temperatures or through heredity.
 You can damage your skin by scrubbing it too hard.
 Treat your skin like the skin on a tomato.
 If you rub it too hard it tears.
 Always be gentle with your skin especially when drying it or using a manual exfoliator.
 More on exfoliating below.

 *Toner is essential because it restores the pH of your skin after cleansing which throws it off balance.
 Toner also removes any remaining makeup, oil, and debris while soothing, nourishing and hydrating your skin.
 Having a balanced pH is how you will have healthy, glowing skin.
 When applying toner or products you want to do so in an upward or circular motion to really clean out your pores.
-Keep in mind that toners are for those with normal, dry or combination skin.
-Those with oily skin want to use an astringent in place of a toner.

 *Eye cream is wonderful as there are so many out there for all of your undereye concerns.
 Dark circles, puffiness, fine lines and wrinkles.
 The skin under our eyes is very fragile and more prone to dryness.
 They also easily show signs of age and fatigue.
 Eye creams can reduce the appearance of fine lines and wrinkles as well as to reduce the fluids that collect under the eyes which cause puffiness or dark circles.
 It is also great to put on so that your concealer lays nicer.